SamRidding/soundspace/README.md

 ## Design

+The site was designed with a desktop first approach, as it's main intended use it to be via desktop browsers.

 ### Colour Scheme

 The main colour scheme for the website is based on white & gray to keep things clean and simple.
 A teal colour was then used to accentuate other features/elements such as hovering over links, or the background colour for forms.